sshaar/clef2020-factchecking-task2/README.md

 The following is an example ranking of verified claims for given tweet.

-Let's take random tweet from the dataset:
+Let's take random tweet from the data set:
 > __tweet_id__:  251 <br>
 > __tweet_content__: A big scandal at @ABC News.
 They got caught using really gruesome FAKE footage of the Turks bombing in Syria.
 A real disgrace.
 Tomorrow they will ask softball questions to Sleepy Joe Biden’s son, Hunter, like why did Ukraine & China pay you millions when you knew nothing?
 Payoff? — Donald J. Trump (@realDonaldTrump) October 15, 2019